 - Was there anything different about them from the first person you asked?
 Which details (if any) were added or omitted?

 - Can you see any potential ‘conflict’ you could use as part of a story?

-Steal Someone Else’s Family History for Free
+Steal Someone Else’s Family History

 In a writing workshop, we were once asked to listen to two family stories of another person in the group.
 We then wrote down ‘important’ details as they spoke and afterwards retold the story to everyone.

 Each persons’ had something intriguing about it, whether it was a mysterious or funny event, an object or a distinctive characteristic of an ancestor.